adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ### Extending `nikita.log.stream`

-It is a low level action which is meant to be extended and not to be called directly.
-More specific actions could used the `nikita.log.stream` action by providing a [Node.js writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) and a serializer object.
+It is a low-level action that is meant to be extended and not to be called directly.
+More specific actions could use the `nikita.log.stream` action by providing a [Node.js writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) and a serializer object.

-The serializer is an object which must be implemented by the user.
+A serializer is an object which must be implemented by the user.
 Keys correspond to the event types and their associated value is a function that must be implemented to serialize the information.

 ### Extending `nikita.log.fs`